 In the September 2009, I received phone call that changed my life – my youngest son was in jail.
 My son, twenty at the time, was addicted to heroin, homeless and in legal trouble relating to this situation.

 In my typical take charge manner, I immediately shifted all my priorities and set out on a quest to rescue my son from his addiction, including maneuvering through the court system and to have him relocated to Arizona where a change of venue and a parents love would certainly solve the problem.

-What I didn’t know about the power of addiction provided quite an education and interrupted my perfect little strategy.
-Over the next fifteen months, my wife and I went through a litany of addiction driven experiences many other families dealing with the addiction of a loved one goes through – more legal troubles, deception, heartache, and scary overdose incidents.
+What I didn’t know about the power of addiction provided me with quite an education and interrupted my perfect little strategy.
+Over the next fifteen months, my wife and I went through a litany of addiction driven experiences many other families dealing with the addiction of a loved one go through – more legal troubles, deception, heartache, and scary overdose incidents.

 After fifteen months, I finally realized this addiction wasn’t only affecting my son; but, it had slowly begun to destroy me.
 My business suffered, I distanced myself from friends, and my health had deteriorated.